 Income taxes as presented in the Consolidated Financial Statements of the Company for periods prior to the Separation attribute current and deferred income taxes of NCR to the Company's stand-alone financial statements in a manner that is systematic, rational and consistent with the asset and liability method prescribed by Financial Accounting Standards Board Accounting Standards Codification Topic 740: Income Taxes ("ASC 740").
 Accordingly, the Company's income tax provision for periods prior to the Separation was prepared following the separate return method.
-The separate return method applies ASC 740 to the stand-alone enterprise.
+The separate return method applies ASC 740 to the stand-alone financial statements of each member of the consolidated group as if the group members were a separate taxpayer and a stand-alone enterprise.
 The calculation of our income taxes on a separate return basis requires a considerable amount of judgment and use of both estimates and allocations.
-As a result, actual transactions included in the Consolidated Financial Statements of the Company may not be reflected in the Consolidated Financial Statements and tax returns of NCR.
+As a result, actual transactions included in the Consolidated Financial Statements of NCR may not be included in the Consolidated Financial Statements of the Company.
+Similarly, the tax treatment of certain items reflected in the Consolidated Financial Statements and tax returns of NCR.
 Therefore, such items as net operating losses, credit carry-forwards and valuation allowances may exist in the stand-alone financial statements that may or may not exist in NCR's Consolidated Financial Statements.
-As such, the income taxes of the Company as presented in the Consolidated Financial Statements and tax returns of the Company as presented in the Consolidated Financial Statements and tax returns of NCR.
-Therefore, such items as net operating losses, credit carry-forwards and valuation allowances may exist in the stand-alone financial statements that may or may not exist in NCR's Consolidated Financial Statements.
-As such, the income taxes of the Company as presented in the Company as presented in the Consolidated Financial Statements prior to the Separation allowances may exist in the stand-alone financial statements that may or may not exist in NCR's Consolidated Financial Statements.
-As such, the income taxes of the Company as presented in the Company will report in the future.
+As such, the income taxes of the Company as presented in the Consolidated Financial Statements prior to the Separation may not be indicative of the income taxes that the Company will report in the future.

 The provision for income taxes may change period-to-period based on non-recurring events, such as the settlement of income tax audits and changes in tax laws, as well as recurring factors including the geographic mix of income before taxes, state and local taxes and the effects of various global income tax strategies.
 We maintain certain strategic management and operational activities in overseas subsidiaries and our foreign earnings are taxed at rates that are generally lower than in the United States.
-As of December 31, 2023, we did not provide for U.S. federal income taxes or foreign withholding taxes on approximately \$2.9 billion of undistributed earnings of our foreign subsidiaries as such earnings are expected to be reinvested indefinitely.
-The amount of unrecognized deferred tax liability associated with these indefinitely reinvested earnings is approximately \$118 million.
+As of December 31, 2024, we did not provide for U.S. federal income taxes or foreign withholding taxes on approximately \$3.7 billion of undistributed earnings of our foreign subsidiaries as such earnings are expected to be reinvested indefinitely.
+The amount of unrecognized deferred tax liability associated with these indefinitely reinvested earnings is approximately \$130 million.